elastic/terraform-provider-ec/docs/index.md

   targeting ESS.

 * `timeout` - (Optional) This setting allows the user to set a custom timeout in the individual HTTP request level.
-Defaults to 1 minute (`"1m"`), but might need to be tweaked if timeouts are experienced.
+Defaults to 40 seconds (`"40s"`), but might need to be adjusted if timeouts are experienced.

 * `verbose` - (Optional) When set to `true`, it writes a `requests.json` file in the folder